arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 - Use cross-validation, e.g. training set and test set similar to what we did with Naive Bayes.

 ## Set Up for Our Code
-1. download this csv data on housing prices:
+1. download [this csv](https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/datasets/housing_prices.csv) on housing prices
 2. move that dataset under your /repos/datasets/ directory on your local machine (NOT VAGRANT)
 3. log into vagrant from the /vm/ directory as usual
 4. run `sudo pip install statsmodels`